KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 I also used various search engines to find the **47+ Internet sources** linked in this article.
 I feel like I had to do **~3 searches per source** on average so we'll say I performed the equivalent of **140 Google searches**.

-I'm gonna ignore how much energy each of those sites takes, all the editing software, the server software, the browser I use and its dev tools, the many Telegram discussions with friends...
+I'm gonna ignore how much energy each of those sites takes, all the editing software, the server software, the browser I use and its dev tools, performing the calculations, the many Telegram discussions with friends...
 I'll just look at the high-level view of how much energy the research for this blogpost took:

 <figure class="energy-usage card">